MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 sequence(0, 1000000) == []

 # DATA STRUCTURES
+- input: two integers
+  - range from 1 up to count
+- output: array

 # ALGORITHM
+(- if count input is 0, return empty array)
+- create a range from 1 up to count input
+- iterate over range
+  - transform each element by multiplying it by multiple input
+  - return this array

 # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # #